YosysHQ/nextpnr/docs/coding.md

 ## Developing CAD algorithms - packing

 Packing in nextpnr could be done in two ways (if significant packing is done at all):
- - replacing multiple cells with a single larger cell that corresponds to a BEL
+ - replacing multiple cells with a single larger cell that corresponds to a bel
  - combining smaller cells using relative placement constraints

 The packer will also have to add relative constraints for fixed structures such as carry chains or LUT-MUX cascades.

 There are several helper functions that are useful for developing packers and other passes that perform significant netlist modifications in `util.h`.
 It is often preferable to use these compared to direct modification of the netlist structures due to the "double linking" nextpnr does - e.g. when connecting a port you must update both the `net` field of the ports and the `driver`/`users` of the net.

-### Cell to BEL mapping
+### Cell to bel mapping

-There is an Arch API choice when it comes to representing the relationship between cell types and BEL types.
-One option is to transform cells into common types that correspond to a BEL (e.g. convert multiple flipflop primitives to a single common type with some extra parameters).
-In Arch APIs designed like this, packer transformations are required to convert input cell types into nextpnr specific cell types that have a 1 to 1 relationship with BEL types.
+There is an Arch API choice when it comes to representing the relationship between cell types and bel types.
+One option is to transform cells into common types that correspond to a bel (e.g. convert multiple flipflop primitives to a single common type with some extra parameters).
+In Arch APIs designed like this, packer transformations are required to convert input cell types into nextpnr specific cell types that have a 1 to 1 relationship with bel types.

 For Arch APIs of this type, the method `isValidBelForCellType` reduces to: